 Our advocacy work began shortly after we opened our doors.
 We serve on the Allegany County Food and Suicide Prevention Coalitions, the Allegany County Housing and Homelessness Task Force, and work collaboratively with a host of area partners.
 Our Executive Director serves on the board of the Hunger Action Network of New York State, as well as on the NY-501 Regional Continuum of Care for HUD planning purposes.
-In the fall of 2016, the justice component of our work was formalized.
-We support the work of the Poor People’s Campaign: A National Call for Moral Revival, and our Executive Director serves on the Co-ordinating Committee for the campaign in New York State.
-This movement is working to combat the injustices of systemic racism, systemic poverty, militarism and the war economy and ecological devastation.We regularly join anti-poverty advocates at state and national conferences and participate in meeting with elected officials to advocate for the survival and justice needs of our communities.
+We strive to combat the injustices of systemic racism and poverty poverty, militarism, and environmental devastation.We regularly join anti-poverty advocates at state and national conferences and participate in meeting with elected officials to advocate for the survival and justice needs of our communities.
 A full list of our collaborative partners is available upon request.

 Since 2015, The Center has been working to improve our trauma informed and trauma sensitive approaches to service.
 Trauma Informed Care (TIC) was the topic of our Executive Director’s Masters Thesis, and she is also a graduate of the University of Buffalo Department of Sociology’s Trauma Champion training program.
 In the spring of 2019, The Center will undertake a major project to make the organization more sensitive to the core components of TIC, as well as bring TIC trainings to the staff, administrators, and volunteers of many organizations in Allegany County.